edmiller1/woofs-welcome-app/README.md

 ## 📄 License

-Private — all rights reserved.
+MIT — all rights reserved.

 ---